AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

  This module will focus on the cross industry standard process (CRISP) model of the data mining process, which is outlined in the diagram.

  ![Diagram showing the CRISP model of the data mining process; surrounding data are business understanding, data understanding, data preparation, modelling, evaluation and deployment.](images/DS_IMG003.png)
 Tan, P., et.al.
-(2020), Introduction to Data Mining by Second Edition, Pearson
+(2020), Introduction to Data Mining by Second Edition, Pearson.

 CRISP is a widely used analytical model.
 It is an open standard process model that describes common approaches used in data mining, involving the following phases: